RuvaS20/zvirevo_word-embeddings/README.md

 Zvirevo is a project aimed at bridging the digital divide for Shona speakers through advanced natural language processing techniques.
 We've developed word embeddings for the Shona language using Word2Vec and FastText models, enabling powerful word similarity and analogy calculations.

+## Creators

+This project was developed by:

+- **Daisy Tsenesa**
+- **Ruvarashe Sadya**

+We appreciate their hard work and dedication in bringing Shona language processing to the forefront of NLP technology.

 ## Key Features

 - Word embeddings for the Shona language